Internal Combustion Engines

 - System engineering, measurement and control engineering

 - Electrical systems

 - Computer simulations

-For BSc students in technology who are interested in vehicle propulsion and internal combustion engines, while they are in the last year of their studies.
+For BSc students in technology who are interested in vehicle propulsion and internal combustion engines, while they are in the Minor-phase of their studies.

 Nice to know

-During this exchange course your performance will be assessed in the following ways:
+During this exchange course your performance will be assessed in a unique manner;

 - Practical exercises